oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
-= 0.9.2 =
+= 0.9.7 =
+Must upgrade if you are using Google as your translation Engine or you have upgraded to wordpress 4.2.x = 0.9.2 =
 Update for some bugs in parsing
 = 0.8.0 =